locoframework/loco-js/README.md

 ## Structure

-Type `App` in browser's console and you'll get:
+Type `App` in the browser's console and you'll get:

 ```javascript
 Object {